EsmerlynG/Html_CV_Project/README.md

 ## My Journey
 This project marks the beginning of my path to becoming a full stack developer.
 Starting with HTML fundamentals, I'm building the knowledge and skills needed to create more complex web applications in the future.

+I followed the structured learning path from [roadmap.sh's Single Page CV project](https://roadmap.sh/projects/single-page-cv), which provided clear guidelines and requirements for building a professional CV using only HTML.
+This project helped me understand the importance of semantic markup and proper document structure.

 ## Next Steps
 - Add CSS styling for better visual presentation